apache/incubator-quarks/DEVELOPMENT.md

 Once you have cloned the Git repository to your machine or are working from an unpacked source release bundle, import the Maven projects into your workspace
 1. From the *File* menu, select *Import...*
 2. From the *Maven* folder, select *Existing Maven Projects* and click *Next*
-  + browse to the the root of the clone of source release directory and select it.
+  + browse to the root of the clone or source release directory and select it.
 A hierarchy of projects / pom.xml files will be listed and all selected.
   + Verify the *Add project(s) to working set* checkbox is checked
   + Click *Finish*.
 Eclipse starts the import process and builds the workspace.
 Be patient, it may take a minute or so.

 Top-level artifacts such as `README.md` are available under the `edgent-parent` project.

 Note: Specifics may change depending on your version of Eclipse or the Eclipse Maven or Git Team Provider.

+### Markdown Text Editor

+The ALv2 license headers in various markdown files (e.g., README.md) seem to confuse the Eclipse `wikitext` editor resulting in blank contents in its preview panel.
+This situation may be improved by installing the `Markdown text editor` from the Eclipse marketplace and adjusting Eclipse's file associations accordingly.